Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 Wander S Korea may contain affiliate links.
 If you make a purchase using one of the links below, we may receive compensation at no extra cost to you.
 We only recommend products and services we use and trust.
 Read our disclaimer for more information.

-No trip to Busan is complete without a visit to Haeundae Beach, one of South Korea’s most famous and photogenic coastlines.
+No trip to Busan is complete without a visit to Haeundae Beach, one of South Korea’s most iconic coastlines and easily one of the best things to do in Busan.

-In this guide, I’ll break down everything you need to know: how to get to Haeundae, where to stay nearby, what to do once you’re there, and some of my favorite things to eat!
+In this guide, I’ll cover everything you need to know: how to get to Haeundae Beach, where to stay, the best things to do, and what to eat, based on my own time exploring this part of Busan.

-Whether you’re visiting for a day or building your whole Busan itinerary around it, this beach is worth the hype.
+Whether you’re here for a day or building your whole Busan itinerary around it, Haeundae delivers.

 How to Get to Haeundae Beach